UoA-Discords/server-registry-api/README.md

 I've set up a local version of the API and logged in, but I don't seem to have any permissions?

-> You'll need to edit your user in MongoDB to give yourself the `Owner` permission (value 8).
+> You'll need to edit your user in MongoDB to give yourself every permission (value 127).

 What are the possible statuses of a server in the registry?